csc-training/summerschool/application-design/docs/01_design_choices.md

 <div class=column>

 - **Do science**
-    - scientific articles
+    - Scientific articles
-    - method-oriented articles presenting code and methods
+    - Method-oriented articles presenting code and methods
 </div>

 <div class=column>

 - **Code as a product**
-    - prestige and fame
+    - Prestige and fame
-    - gateway into projects, collaborations
+    - Gateway into projects, collaborations
-    - citations, co-authorships
+    - Citations, co-authorships
-    - work on the bleeding edge
+    - Work on the bleeding edge
 </div>